+DP Strategy & DP Action Output measure Progress Annual Comments History Group, Colo Family History Group, Fellowship of First Fleeters and the Hawkesbury Sister City Association.
+Manage Museum bookings for community meetings and events.
+Number of bookings by community groups Ongoing During 2018/19 the Museum had 25 bookings, where it was used for meetings by local and regional history and heritage groups including Hawkesbury Historical Society, Colo Shire Family History Group, Fellowship of First Fleeters, Hawkesbury Family History Group, Heritage Advisory Committee, Blue Mountains Association of Cultural Heritage Organisations.
+Council also utilised the facility for Sister City anniversary celebrations, the Community Appreciation party 2018 and Citizenship ceremonies.
+4.3.4 Manage commercial space s available for business and inv estment across the Hav vkesbury's local centres.
 Seek to optimise occupancy rates and rental returns for Council owned commercial properties.

-Occupancy rates of Council owned commercial properties Completed

-The occupancy rate as at 30 June 2019 for Council owned properties is 93%, generating an income of \$1,929,340.

-DP Strategy and OP Action Output Measure Progress Annual Comments 4.3.5 Provision by Council of the ad Libraries, Gallery, Museum an spaces on behalf of th e community including the Council's Administrative Buildings, Local ibrary, Gallery and Museum spaces ey evolve to attract a wide range of Place and spaces reviewed Ongoing The Museum received \$75,000 in grant funding to activate its outdoor spaces with a Native Food and Medicine Garden in the Museum grounds The Library Service received \$129,285 in grant funding through the State Library NSW 2015/16 Public Library Infrastructure grant.
+Occupancy rates of Council owned commercial properties Completed The occupancy rate as at 30 June 2019 for Council owned properties is 93%, generating an income of \$1,929,340. e administrative and commercial useum and heritage buildings. spaces on behalf of th e community including the Council's Administrative Buildings, Implement Council's building maintenance program.
+Program implemented Partially completed Using asset condition audits to prioritise works, approximately \$4.5 million in works were undertaken on buildings and facilities.
+Review Library, Gallery and Museum spaces so that they evolve to attract a wide range of users.
+Place and spaces reviewed Ongoing The Museum received \$75,000 in grant funding to activate its outdoor spaces with a Native Food and Medicine Garden in the Museum grounds The Library Service received \$129,285 in grant funding through the State Library NSW 2015/16 Public Library Infrastructure grant.
 This was used for the Library Reinvigoration - from Collection to People focus project.
 During 2018/19 work included: Redesign of layout and spaces in Central Library, new furniture and making shelves moveable.
 The refurbishments have enhanced the flexibility for the Library to be used as a venue for author talks and community events.
-Richmond Branch Library's layout, signage and furniture are being reviewed and improved to create more welcoming spaces and relaxed seating areas.
-Implemer program. nt Council's building maintenance Program implemented Partially completed Using asset condition audits to prioritise works, approximately \$3.1 million in works were undertaken on buildings and facilities.
+Richmond Branch Library's layout, signage and furniture are being reviewed and improved to create more welcoming